RitvikVankayala/chatty/README.md

 ## 📍 Overview

-_I AM BESIDE YOU_ one-to-one chat application is a real-time messaging platform built using popular web development technologies - MongoDB, Express.js, React.js, and Node.js.
+Chatty is an one-to-one chat application is a real-time messaging platform built using popular web development technologies - MongoDB, Express.js, React.js, and Node.js.
 This type of application allows users to engage in private conversations with one another, making it suitable for a wide range of use cases, from personal messaging to business communication.

 ---